Rituraj-13/Future_readyTalent/README.md

 <br>

-# U CAN CHECK THE VIDEO FOR THIS PROJECT BY CLICKING ON THE LINK BELOW
+# YOU CAN CHECK THE VIDEO FOR THIS PROJECT BY CLICKING ON THE LINK BELOW
 <br>

 # [Project video](https://youtu.be/oj-5cx7IAtk)  👈

 <br>

-If u like this repo  then  show some ❤️ by giving ⭐ to this  .
+If you like this repo  then  show some ❤️ by giving ⭐ to this  .